google-research/scenic/scenic/projects/token_learner/README.md

 from the [model file](model.py) into any of your Transformer architectures, and benefit from it.
 Learning 8 or 16 tokens in the middle of the network is often sufficient to maintain the accuracy while cutting the computation by half.
+Placing the module before the last quarter of the network often improves the accuracy while reducing the computation.

 An example command-line to train a base ViT model on ImageNet (following the settings in the original [ViT paper](https://arxiv.org/pdf/2010.11929.pdf))